WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Teaching Tips**:

-- Transition to talking about GA in general back to the React course.
+- Transition from talking about GA in general back to the React course.

 </aside>